Seabrook Island Wildlife

 Seabrook Island is home to a diverse variety of wildlife.
-The Island is home to many mammals, such as bobcats, red and gray foxes, otters, and white-tailed deer, and bottlenose dolphins can often be seen strand-feeding in and near Cap’n Sams Inlet during low tide.
-More than 30 species of reptiles can also be found on the Island, such as alligators, tree frogs, and chameleons.
-The reptile that gets the most attention, however, is the Caretta caretta—better known as the loggerhead turtle.
-The Island is also a haven for many amazing bird species.
+The island is home to many mammals such as bobcats, red and gray foxes, otters and white-tailed deer.
+Bottlenose dolphins can often be seen strand-feeding in and near Cap’n Sams Inlet during low tide.
+More than 30 species of reptiles can also be found on the island such as alligators, tree frogs and chameleons.
+The reptile that gets the most attention, however, is the Caretta caretta—better known as the loggerhead sea turtle.
+The island is also a haven for many amazing bird species.

-To report a wildlife sighting please fill out our form here.
+To report a wildlife sighting, please fill out our form.

-Often on Seabrook the dolphins have been observed using a technique called strand feeding, something seen in only in a few other places in the world.
-See the web page entitled “Seabrook’s Unusual Animals” for more information.
+Often on Seabrook Island, the dolphins have been observed using a technique called strand feeding, something seen only in a few other places in the world.
+Search “Seabrook’s Unusual Animals” on the Web for more information.

-Your best opportunities for seeing this amazing sight are at low tides at the northernmost tip of North Beach.
+Your best chance for seeing this amazing sight is at low tide at the northernmost tip of North Beach.

 More than 80 species, including federally threatened and endangered birds such as the bald eagle and piping plover, are routinely spotted on the island.
 Turkey sightings have also been reported.
-The sheer number and variety of birds prompted residents to form the Seabrook Island Birders Group, and the Seabrook Island Club has participated in the Audubon Cooperative Sanctuary, North American Bird Watching Open since 1998, taking top honors each year.
+The sheer number and variety of birds prompted residents to form the Seabrook Island Birders Group.
+The Seabrook Island Club has participated in the Audubon International’s North American Bird Watching Open since 1998, taking top honors each year.